The drought is driving up cases of child hunger and malnutrition in Borena.

 The situation is grave, and the needs are immense.

-With generous funding from USAID BHA, FCDO and EU, and in coordination with Regional Authorities, the Government of Ethiopia and other partners, UNICEF is scaling up its efforts to respond by delivering supplies such as ready-to-use-therapeutic food, therapeutic milk, and medicines.
+With generous funding from the European Union, and in coordination with Regional Authorities, the Government of Ethiopia and other partners, UNICEF is scaling up its efforts to respond by delivering supplies such as ready-to-use-therapeutic food, therapeutic milk, and medicines.
 We are also training health workers across the region to prevent, detect and treat severe malnutrition.

 Stories from parents